The SWITCH test for discriminating quantum evolutions

 Before the measurement of the ancillary qubit, the resulting quantum state is given by

 A circuit diagram of a possible implementation, when the two operators $U_1$ and $U_2$ can be made subject to a quantum control, is shown in Fig. \ref{fig:switch2}.
 A simple deployment of this system for an optical system could follow the same lines demonstrated in \cite{procopio2015} with the control qubit realized spatially and the quantum operations acting on the polarization degree of freedom of the same photon.
 The system can be implemented using a Mach-Zehnder interferometer as shown in Figure \ref{fig:optswitch}.
 A photon is sent through a $50/50$ beam splitter that creates the spatial qubit implementing the first Hadamard gate in the control channel in Fig. \ref{fig:switch2}.
-State $\left|0\right\rangle$ is obtained if its reflected at the beamsplitter and $\left|1\right\rangle$ if it is transmitted.
+State $\left|0\right\rangle$ is obtained if it is reflected at the beamsplitter and $\left|1\right\rangle$ if it is transmitted.
 The two spatial paths are associated with two different operations on the photon polarization $U_1$ and $U_2$.
 At the output, the two paths recombine coherently at a second $50/50$ beamsplitter that implements the second Hadamard gate in Fig. \ref{fig:switch2}.
 The measurement of the photon and the determination of the output path completes the SWITCH test for the quantum operations $U_1$ and $U_2$.
 This kind of interferometric comparison setup was already proposed in \cite{andersson2003} as a way to tell apart two unknown evolutions.

 This system can compare qubits encoded in the polarization degree of freedom, but we can have access to higher-dimensional systems if we take advantage of other degrees of freedom of the photon, like its orbital angular momentum.
+With these encodings, each photon will represent an input state in a larger Hilbert space.

 The SWITCH test is passed if the measurement of the ancillary qubit gives $0$ and fails otherwise.
 If the two systems are equal, $U_1=U_2$, the measurement result is necessarily $0$ and the test is always passed.
 When the systems are different, there is a finite probability $P$ of still passing the test that is dependent on the input state $\left|\phi\right\rangle$.
 The probability of passing the test can be written in terms of the trace of the product of the measurement projector and the density matrix representation of the state $\ket{\varphi}$ in Eq. (\ref{eq:switch}), $\tr(\ket{0}\bra{0}\ket{\varphi}\bra{\varphi})$, which gives